-Non-investment fund issuers NAICS industry code4 Stage of operations for issuers in mining industry (exploration/development/production) Areas of asset holdings for issuers involved in investment activities (mortgages/real estate/commercial/business debt/ consumer debt/private companies) Number of employees (within a range) SEDAR profile number (if issuer has one) If issuer does not have a SEDAR profile number: Date of formation Financial year-end Jurisdictions of Canada where reporting CUSIP number (if issuer has one) Name of exchanges where publicly listed Size of assets (within a range) Investment fund issuers NRD number of investment fund manager Website of investment fund manager (if investment fund manager does not have a firm NRD number and has a website) Type of investment fund (money market/equity/fixed income/balanced/alternative strategies/other) Date of formation Financial year-end Jurisdictions of Canada where reporting CUSIP number (if issuer has one) Name of exchanges where publicly listed Net asset value (within a range) and date of calculation Net proceeds by jurisdiction Issuers that are not any of the following: investment fund issuers reporting issuers and their wholly owned subsidiaries foreign public issuers and their wholly owned subsidiaries issuers distributing eligible foreign securities only to permitted clients Names, titles and locations of directors, executives officers and promoters If a promoter is not an individual, this information is also required for the directors and executive officers of the promoter Schedule 2 (non-public) Business email address and telephone number of issuer's CEO Residential addresses of directors, executives officers, promoters and control persons that are individuals If a promoter or control person is not an individual, this information is required for the directors and executive officers of the promoter or control person.
-If control person is not an individual: Organization or company name Province or country of business location
+Non-investment fund issuers □ NAICS industry code5 □ Stage of operations for issuers in mining industry (exploration/development/production) ☐ Areas of asset holdings for issuers involved in investment activities (mortgages/real estate/commercial/business debt/ consumer debt/private companies/cryptoassets) ☐ Number of employees (within a range) ☐ SEDAR profile number (if issuer has one) If issuer does not have a SEDAR profile number: ☐ Date of formation ☐ Financial year-end ☐ Jurisdictions of Canada where reporting ☐ CUSIP number (if issuer has one) ☐ Name of the exchange on which the issuer's equity securities primarily trade ☐ Size of assets (within a range) Investment fund issuers □ NRD number of investment fund manager ☐ Website of investment fund manager (if investment fund manager does not have a firm NRD number and has a website) ☐ Type of investment fund (money market/equity/fixed income/balanced/alternative strategies/cryptoasset/other) ☐ Date of formation ☐ Financial year-end ☐ Jurisdictions of Canada where reporting CUSIP number (if issuer has one) ☐ Name of the exchange on which the investment fund's securities primarily trade ☐ Net asset value (within a range) and date of calculation ☐ Net proceeds by jurisdiction Issuers that are not any of the following: ☐ Names, titles and locations of directors, executive officers and promoters • investment fund issuers ☐ If a promoter is not an individual, this information is also • reporting issuers and their required for the directors and executive officers of the wholly owned subsidiaries promoter • foreign public issuers and their wholly owned Schedule 2 (non-public) Dusiness amail address and talanhana number of issuer's CEO subsidiaries ☐ Business email address and telephone number of issuer's CEO ☐ Residential addresses of directors, executive officers, promoters • issuers distributing only eligible foreign securities and Residential addresses of directors, executive officers, promoters and control persons that are individuals the distribution is to ☐ If a promoter or control person is not an individual, this permitted clients only information is required for the directors and executive officers of the promoter and control person. ☐ If control person is not an individual:

-4 Refer to question 7 in Annex 3 for additional guidance.
+5 Refer to question 7 in Annex 3 for additional guidance.